architeuthidae/artiq/doc/manual/rtio.rst

 Other notes:

 * Strictly increasing (coarse) timestamps never cause sequence errors.
-* Strictly increasing *fine* timestamps within the same coarse cycle may still cause sequence errors.
+* Strictly increasing :term:`fine timestamps` within the same coarse cycle may still cause sequence errors.
 * The number of lanes is a hard limit on the number of RTIO output events that may be emitted within one coarse cycle.
 * Zero-duration methods (such as :meth:`~artiq.coredevice.ttl.TTLOut.on()`) do not advance the timeline and so will always consume additional lanes if they are scheduled simultaneously.
 Adding a delay of at least one coarse RTIO cycle will prevent this (e.g. ``delay_mu(np.int64(self.core.ref_multiplier))``).
 * Whether a particular sequence of timestamps causes a sequence error or not is fully deterministic (starting from a known RTIO state, e.g. after a reset).
 Adding a constant offset to the sequence will not affect the result.